Elias Lönnrot: Impact

-The Finnish graphic artist Erik Bruun used Lönnrot as a motif for the 500 markka banknote in his banknote series.

-The coat of arms of Sammatti has a maple leaf in the middle of it (lönn means 'maple' in Swedish).

-Don Rosa's story "The Quest for Kalevala" featuring Scrooge McDuck and Donald Duck has a cameo by Lönnrot.

-Based on Elias Lönnrot's fame as a researcher, the Argentine author Jorge Luis Borges used the name Lönnrot for the diligent detective in his story, Death and the Compass (La muerte y la brújula), which was also made into a film by Alex Cox.

 The Kalevala, the Finnish national epic that Lönnrot compiled, was among the inspirations for J. R. R. Tolkien's the Silmarillion and The Lord of the Rings.

-Elias Lönnrot has been the main motif for a recent commemorative coin, the Finnish Elias Lönnrot and folklore commemorative coin, minted in 2002.
+Lönnrot was the main motif for the Finnish Elias Lönnrot and folklore commemorative coin, minted in 2002.
 On the reverse, a feather (as a symbol of an author) and Elias Lönnrot's signature can be seen.
+The Finnish graphic artist Erik Bruun used Lönnrot as a motif for the 500 markka banknote in his banknote series.

+The Argentine author Jorge Luis Borges used the name Lönnrot, possibly alluding to the Finnish author, for the diligent detective in his story Death and the Compass (La muerte y la brújula).

 The main belt asteroid 2243 Lönnrot was named after Lönnrot.

-Ellen Kushner's short fantasy story 'The Threefold World' features Elias Lönnrot as the protagonist.